 The semester ticket is valid for using public transportation.
-It costs you € 94 per Ride half a year semester, and you can use it on the entire public transport network (bus, tramways, S-Bahn, local trains) in the greater Freiburg area (RVF).
+It costs you \in 89 per semester, and you can use it on the entire public transport network (bus, tramways, S-Bahn, local trains) in the greater Freiburg area (RVF).
 This area includes: